November 27, 1942

 Today

-and embassies are located.
-One can still drive
+and foreign embassies are located.

-5th Air Force Operations HQ
+5th Air Force Operations Headquarters

 cement slab foundations still remain today.